pallets/flask/docs/blueprints.rst

 Blueprints instead provide separation at the Flask level, share application config, and can change an application object as necessary with being registered.
-The downside is that you cannot unregister a blueprint once application without having to destroy the whole application object.
+The downside is that you cannot unregister a blueprint once an application was created without having to destroy the whole application object.

 The Concept of Blueprints
 -------------------------